-What is the Protected Area in Cricket?
+What is the Danger Area in Cricket?

-The protected area, also known as the danger area or the rough, is a rectangular section of the pitch which players must avoid.
+The protected area, also known as the danger area or the rough, is a rectangular section of the cricket pitch which players must avoid.
 It begins at a point from five feet at the end of each popping crease and it measures two feet wide.

 It’s called a protected area because players must not run on it during the game.

 During the course of a game, a bowler’s follow through will create rough.
 This is a natural element of cricket and, towards the end of a cricket match, that rough can aid the spin bowlers.
 Rough will naturally occur outside of off or leg stump but, if it is too central, then the bowlers are considered to have an unfair advantage.